-Overall materiality \$155 million (2019: \$126 million) How we determined it 1% of total assets (2019: 1% of total assets) Rationale for benchmark applied The company's main activity is to issue warrants, certificates and notes to investors in a number of European and Asian markets and lend the proceeds to affiliates.
+Overall materiality \$166.0 million (2020: \$155.2 million) How we determined it 1% of total assets (2020: 1% of total assets) Rationale for benchmark applied The company's main activity is to issue warrants, certificates and notes to investors in a number of European and Asian markets and lend the proceeds to affiliates.
 The company is not run for profit.
-As such total assets is considered an appropriate benchmark.
+As such total assets are considered an appropriate benchmark.

 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures, for example in determining sample sizes.
-Our performance materiality was 75% of overall materiality, amounting to \$116 million for the company financial statements.
+Our performance materiality was 75% (2020: 75%) of overall materiality, amounting to \$124.5 million (2020: \$116 million) for the company financial statements.